WebMaestroFr/wm-sass-compiler/readme.txt

 1. Upload `sass-compiler` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Find the plugin's pages under the new 'SASS' menu
+3. Find the plugin's pages under the new 'Sass' menu

 == Frequently Asked Questions ==